The Church of Jesus Christ of Latter-day Saints in Thailand

-The Church of Jesus Christ of Latter-day Saints (LDS Church) (ศาสนจักรของพระเยซูคริสต์แห่งวิสุทธิชนยุคสุดท้าย) in Thailand was officially established in 1966 when it was dedicated for missionary work by Gordon B. Hinckley.
-A previous attempt at missionary work was made in 1854 when Brigham Young sent four missionaries to Thailand (Siam at the time).
-The only missionary to arrive was Elam Luddington whose only baptisms during his four-month service in Thailand were a non-Thai ship captain and his wife on April 9, 1854.
-The first known baptism of a native in Thailand was for Nangnoi Thitapoora on September 11, 1966.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) (ศาสนจักรของพระเยซูคริสต์แห่งวิสุทธิชนยุคสุดท้าย) in Thailand was officially established in 1966 when it was dedicated for missionary work by Gordon B. Hinckley, of the Quourm of the Twelve Apostles.
+A previous attempt at missionary work was made in 1854 when church president Brigham Young sent four missionaries to Thailand (known as Siam at the time).
+The only missionary to arrive was Elam Luddington, whose only baptisms during his four-month service in Thailand were a non-Thai ship captain and his wife on April 9, 1854.

+The first modern LDS Church missionaries in Thailand were assigned from the church's Southern Far East Mission.
+They arrived in Bangkok on February 2, 1968.
+Five missionaries were sent from Taiwan and one from Hong Kong under the direction of President Keith E. Garner who presided over the mission from headquarters in Hong Kong.
+The five missionaries from Taiwan were Elders Peter W. Basker, Craig G. Christensen, L. Carl Hanson, Larry R. White and Robert W. Winegar.
+The missionary sent from Hong Kong was Elder Alan H. Hess.

+The first known baptism of a native in Thailand was Nangnoi Thitapoora on September 11, 1966.
+She was taught by U.S. servicemen.

 The Book of Mormon was translated twice.
 The first translation, which took about six years, was completed in 1976 by Srilaksana Suntarahut.
 A new translation was completed in 2010.

-Missionary work was challenging in the 1970s and 1980s because of restrictions from the Thai immigration that prohibited more than 100 missionaries in Thailand at a time and required that missionaries leave the country every 90 days to renew their visas.
-Baptisms grew after 1992, when the law was repealed and missionaries were required to renew their visas only one time during their two-year service.
-The Thailand Bangkok mission was established on July 19, 1973 with Paul D. Morris and the first stake in Thailand was organized on June 19, 1995 by Neal A. Maxwell.
-In April 2015, Thomas S. Monson announced plans to build the first temple in Thailand in Bangkok; this project is expected to be completed in the next three to four years.
+Missionary work was challenging in the 1970s and 1980s because of restrictions from Thai immigration law that prohibited more than 100 foreign missionaries in Thailand at a time and then required that missionaries leave the country every 90 days to renew their visas.
+Baptisms grew after 1992, when the law was repealed, and missionaries were required to renew their visas only once during their two-year service.

-As of 2021, the LDS Church reported 23,116 members and one mission in Thailand, with a temple announced in 2015.
+The Bangkok Mission was established on July 19, 1973, with Paul D. Morris as its first president.
+The church's first stake in Thailand was organized on June 19, 1995, by Neal A. Maxwell.
+In April 2015, Thomas S. Monson announced plans to build the church's first temple in Bangkok.
+The project was expected to be completed in four years, but was subjected to many delays, mostly due to the COVID-19 pandemic.

+In 2022, the LDS Church reported 23,450 members and one mission in Thailand.
+The Bangkok Thailand Temple, Thailand's first, was dedicated on 22 October 2023, by Ronald A. Rasband.
+In February 2024 the Thailand Bangkok West and the Thailand Bangkok East missions were announced creating two mission from the original Thailand Bangkok Mission.